Who we are

 - The National Crime Intelligence Services (or other similar Government bodies) where legally bound to do so or where our regulatory bodies require such sharing

-- Any professional body who regulates our work such as (but not exclusively) The Institute of Chartered Accountants of Scotland and The Chartered Institute of Taxation e.g. where in the course of our work such disclosure is appropriate or required by these bodies
+- Any professional body who regulates our work such as (but not exclusively) The Institute of Chartered Accountants of Scotland e.g. where in the course of our work such disclosure is appropriate or required by these bodies

 - Our Professional Indemnity Insurance policy providers and their brokers where necessary in order to procure the required insurance for our services

-- Other advisors where necessary for the provision of our engaged services
+- Other advisors and service providers where necessary for the provision of our engaged services

 If your information is shared with third parties in accordance with the above paragraphs, we will only share such personal information as is strictly required for the specific purposes.